thehanggit/Fetch/Reports.md

    - More than half of the items in our receipts cannot be matched to entities in brands table.
    - Many items are labeled 'ITEM NOT FOUND' or contain in complete descriptions, and the brand information is contained in the description.
    - These gaps make it harder to accurately track purchases.
-As a result, our system may fail to recongize these items and award corresponding points to customers, which could reduce their engagement and gave us negative feedbacks.
+As a result, our system may fail to recongize these items and award corresponding points to customers, which could reduce their engagement and gave us negative feedback.
    - **Recommendation**: Prioritize expanding and updating the brands table to cover missing products by taking advantage of description from the item tables
 2. Inconsistent item counts and total spent